pippinbarr/cart253/topics/events/introducing-events.md

 In fact, the `draw()` function we always define in our p5 programs *is* a function that responds to an event!
 It's an *event handler*.

+📖 Read the [`draw()`] documentation 📖

 What event does it respond to?
 The "next animation frame is ready" event!
-There is a timer hidden from us that is counting out the precise amount of time per frame (around 0.033 seconds for a 30FPS program) and then *calling* `draw()` each time it elapses!
+There is a timer hidden from us that is counting out the precise amount of time per frame (around 0.0167 seconds for a 60FPS program) and then *calling* `draw()` each time it elapses!

 So when we define `draw()` we're defining the *event handler* for the "next animation frame is ready" event.
 It's the function that will be in charge of responding to that event.